-What do you buy the camper in your life for Christmas?
+What do you buy the camper in your life for a birthday?
 What do you put on your own present wishlist?
 We’ve been doing a bit of window shopping and come up with some lovely ideas for camping presents – from rechargeable lightropes to a portable camping washing ‘machine’.

 There’s something for most price ranges – from £2 up to £70.
 And if you’ve got an idea to add, do leave a comment at the end.